Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-29-E-Paper-Clock.markdown

 <!-- outline-start -->

-This project is intended to be a low power travel clock, to acheive this an E-Paper display is used, along with an RPi2040 processor.
+This project is intended to be a low power clock, Suitable to use as a travel clock, and also suitable as a room clock.
+An internet Access Point is needed for proper operation.to acheive this an E-Paper display is used, along with an RPi2040 processor.
-The processor only updates the display once per minute, and at idle the processor hibernates.
+The processor only updates the display once per minute, and and otherwise is idle and the processor hibernates.

 <!-- outline-end -->

-#### Blockquote

-> **William Shakespeare**, Let me not to the marriage of true minds
-> Admit impediments.
-Love is not love
-> Which alters when it alteration finds,
-> Or bends with the remover to remove.
-> O no, it is an ever-fixed mark
-> That looks on tempests and is never shaken;
-> It is the star to every wand'ring barque,
-> Whose worth's unknown, although his height be taken.
-> Love's not Time's fool, though rosy lips and cheeks
-> Within his bending sickle's compass come;
-> Love alters not with his brief hours and weeks,
-> But bears it out even to the edge of doom.
-> If this be error and upon me proved,
-> I never writ, nor no man ever loved.

 ### Link